 After a qualifying event, what steps do I need to take to continue my health benefits?

 Your termination with the University will process on or after your termination date.
-It will take approximately three to four weeks from the cancellation of benefits, based on your termination date, for your information to process through to receive your materials from EBS RMSCO.
+It will take approximately three to four weeks from the cancellation of benefits, based on your termination date, for your information to process through to receive your materials from Lifetime Benefit Solutions.

-First, within 14 days of receiving notification from the Plan Administrator, EBS-RMSCO is responsible for providing you and your covered dependent(s), a written notice of COBRA rights as well as the application for COBRA coverage.
+First, within 14 days of receiving notification from the Plan Administrator, Lifetime Benefit Solutions is responsible for providing you and your covered dependent(s), a written notice of COBRA rights as well as the application for COBRA coverage.

 Should the qualifying event be for either of the following reasons: